RJimenezTech/javascript-quizlet/README.md

-# javascript-quizlet
+# Javascript Quizlet
-Interactive quiz app for studying JavaScript topics
+Here you will find an interactive quiz app for studying JavaScript concepts.